Chart Color Schemes

 Lewiston - Two Wells faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 9.3%, significantly lower than the Australian average of 30.4%.
-This presents both challenges and opportunities for targeted educational initiatives.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 6.5%, followed by postgraduate qualifications (1.4%) and graduate diplomas (1.4%).
-Vocational credentials are prominent, with 42.8% of residents aged 15+ holding them, including advanced diplomas (8.7%) and certificates (34.1%).
+Trade and technical skills are prominent, with 42.8% of residents aged 15+ holding vocational credentials - advanced diplomas (8.7%) and certificates (34.1%).

 Frequently Asked Questions - Education